Dutch Oven Chicken

 Notes

-• Before cooking, check to be sure to use a chicken that will fit into your dutch oven.
+• Before cooking, check to be sure to use a chicken that will fit into your Dutch oven.

 • Substitute any other root vegetables you like.
 Parsnips, beets, turnips, and sweet potatoes all work well.